 We had a spread of bread, dips, biscuits and drinks for people to share whilst they had a chance to meet their neighbours.
 It was lovely to hear families new to Orchard Park had learned a little about the community and each other #TheBigLunch

-Horace the hedgehog created by Anna Roebuck Environmental and Recycling artist with help from community members is gorgeous, and he’s going to be happy in his home safe with the K1 co-housing community, and visible to Orchard Park residents and visitors – symbolic as a reminder to look after our wildlife, habitats, and environment.
+Spike/Horace (there are two names as a gender neutral one was chosen by the Cohousing community at Marmalade Lane, and the sculpture was conceived with the name Horace) the hedgehog created by Anna Roebuck Environmental and Recycling artist with help from community members is gorgeous, and will be happy and safe with the Marmalade Lane co-housing community, and be visible to Orchard Park residents and visitors – symbolic as a reminder to look after our wildlife, habitats, and environment.

 Thank you so very much again to all of the people that gave your time to set up and run the event.
 See below for extra information on: